Chair of Accounting and Auditing

 Strategy Reporting

 Companies’ long-term strategy and other prospective information provide valuable insights into how they see the future of their business model as well as its associated risks and chances.
 In Germany, DRS 20 provides a quasi-legal framework for strategy disclosure in annual reporting.
 Since firm strategies build on sensitive and valuable information, executives precisely trade off which and how much strategic information they would disclose.
 Indeed, investors and financial analysts require communication on strategies and their degree of execution.
-On the other hand, competitors or hostile acquirers can exploit such knowledge about the firm to its disadvantage.

 INVESTOR RELATIONS